 Cumulative transcripts of all academic work done at the Seminary, along with transcripts from previous postsecondary institutions, are kept permanently.
-The cumulative academic record includes personal identification, all admission documentation, degree sought and conferred, and record of completion of academic work.
 All permanent student records are maintained in the registrar's office.
 Transcripts are also saved electronically and stored in a secured off-site location.